I’d rather drop out of university than have to self-isolate in halls again

 I’m an optimistic person and before I got my results I thought two weeks didn’t seem so bad, I could just watch Netflix and do uni work and I would be fine.
 But the day I got the news it just hit me and I called my family and cried to them on the phone about what I was about to go through.
 During those two weeks I felt so isolated and so lonely.
 I lost my appetite and struggled to eat anything at all, which was really scary.

 It was so bad that I made the decision to go back home after my self-isolation period.
 Going home was most definitely the right decision for me but it didn’t just magically stop all my problems.

-I have been home for around four weeks now and I still struggle having some low days.
 I’m very anxious about the future, especially the fear of going back to university and having the same negative experience I had before.
 Going home hasn’t stopped these thoughts, even though I’m in a safe environment now I still feel the presence of those darker times so strongly.

 This is the first time I’ve ever been to university, this is all I know, which is scary to think about because I have three more years of this.
 It honestly petrifies me, and makes me feel as though I don’t want to leave home again.
 It’s even made me consider possibly transferring to a university closer to home or even dropping out – which I don’t want to do, because I do like my course and I am happy with the teaching and what I am learning.
 That’s how hard it has been.
 It’s forcing these kinds of decisions.
 Decisions I don’t want and shouldn’t have to make.

 Coming home was a must for me, but I was under the impression that when I came home everything would just be fine, but it isn’t and that’s okay.
 Going home was like retreating to a safe environment for me, but you can’t run away from your mind.
 You need to work through your problems, and the place you do that doesn’t really matter.
 Although being at home alleviated the extra stress, it didn’t cancel out my poor mental health.